-As much as we all love our homes, when we spend too much time in them — as so many of us have this year — our spaces can start to feel stagnant.
+As much as we all love our homes, when we spend too much time in them — as so many of us did over 2021 — our spaces can start to feel stagnant.
 Clutter mounts, dust-bunnies move in and before you know it, every room feels strangely ‘heavy’.
 It’s not your imagination — it’s the chi.
 Feng shui is the ancient Chinese practice of strategically arranging your surroundings to create balance through energy (aka ‘chi’) by flushing out the bad feels and attracting the good vibes.
 We’ve got seven simple steps for elevating the energy and sprucing up your spaces with a feng shui room refresh.

 Never underestimate the power of a ruthless declutter.
 Adapt the KonMari approach of going through all of your belongings — room by room — to decide if they ‘spark joy’.
 If not, throw them away or donate them to charity.
 Items hold energy, so by releasing those that you don’t like or need, it clears the path for fresh new energy to come into your life.
 Keep only what’s essential and makes you happy.

 Bad chi likes to linger in all the dark and dirty places that we don’t always get to in our weekly housecleaning.
 For your feng shui room refresh, put a strategy in place to tackle all those spots — like the windowsills, the cutlery drawers and the dust-bunnies breeding under the furniture.
 You can find a printable spring clean checklist below.
 You’ll be amazed how re-energised your home will feel immediately just from a deep clean.